 Webster's Unabridged Dictionary - Letter R - Page 31

-portable organ, played with one hand, the bellows being worked with the other,
+Regal (n.)
+(Mus.)
+A small portable organ, played with one hand, the bellows being worked with the other, -- used in the sixteenth and seventeenth centuries.

 Regal (a.)
-Belonging to or befitting a supreme ruler; "golden age of imperial splendor"; "purple tyrant"; "regal attire"; "treated with royal acclaim"; "the royal carriage of a stag's head" [syn: imperial, majestic, purple, regal, royal]
+Belonging to or befitting a supreme ruler; "golden age of imperial splendor"; "purple tyrant"; "regal attire"; "treated with royal acclaim"; "the royal carriage of a stag's head" [syn: imperial, majestic, purple, regal, royal].

 Regal, MN -- U.S. city in Minnesota